Grand Theft Auto V: Plot

 After reconciling with his family, Michael starts planning his final heist with Trevor, Franklin, and Lester: raiding the Union Depository's gold bullion reserve.
 However, Trevor discovers that Brad was not imprisoned as he was led to believe, but killed during the Ludendorff heist and buried in the grave marked for Michael.
 Deducing the heist was a setup and that he was supposed to be killed in Brad's place, Trevor feels betrayed and leaves Michael for dead during a shootout with Cheng's henchmen.
 Although Franklin rescues Michael, Trevor's anger towards the latter causes friction within the group and threatens to undermine their plans.
 Meanwhile, Steve attempts to arrest Michael, but they both, alongside Dave, become caught in a Mexican standoff between the FIB, the IAA, and Merryweather.
 Steve escapes while Michael and Dave are saved by Trevor, who believes only he has the right to kill Michael.

 The Union Depository heist is successful, but Franklin is afterwards approached by Steve and Dave, who contend that Trevor is a liability, and Devin, still seeking vengeance on Michael.
 Franklin has three options: kill Trevor, kill Michael, or attempt to save both in a suicide mission.
-Should Franklin choose to kill either Michael or Trevor, his relationship with the other ceases, and he returns to his old life.
+Should Franklin choose to kill either Michael or Trevor, his relationship with the man he spares ceases, and he returns to his old life.
 Otherwise, the trio, aided by Lamar and Lester, withstand an onslaught from the FIB and Merryweather before going on to kill Cheng, Stretch, Steve, and Devin.
 Michael and Trevor reconcile, and the three protagonists cease working together but remain friends.